(1) By submitting an entry to this competition, you:

 (a) Concept – how well the work relates to the threatened species theme;

-(b) Composition and colour – how well the elements work together to convey the theme;
+(b) Quality of Composition: How well the artistic elements work together to convey the theme;

-(c) Expression – how imaginatively the work conveys an idea or emotion or incorporates a specific story.
+(c) Creativity and originality of expression: How imaginatively the work conveys an idea or emotion, or incorporates a specific story.

 (24) The judging criteria for written works include: